Sunday, 12 July 2020

 Historical Back ground

 In South Africa, a political system named ‘apartheid’ was followed under white supremacy that lasted there for almost 4 centuries.
 ‘Apartheid’ refers to the discrimination between people on the basis of their race or colour of skin.
 It was one of the most brutal practices in which black people were deprived of their social and political rights.
+They were treated like slaves and deprived of essential human dignity.
 This lesson gives us an insight about how Nelson Mandela along with others, paved their way to a society in which all can enjoy equal rights and there is no discrimination on the basis of their colour, caste, race, religion or gender.

 Difficult terms and expressions